MarwaAbuEssa/pg-json-import/README.md

 Add JSON file in folder

 open cmds.txt and Rename JSON file in each command (exisiting one is all.json) and change postgres connectionstring .

 Run  commands at cmds.txt in sequence.

+Note : be sure table is empty before migrating data